potakaaa/diffinitely/README.md

 ## ✨ Acknowledgments

-- Built with PyQt5
+- UI built with PySide6
-- Symbolic math handled by SymPy
+- Math engine powered by SymPy
 ```